 The first step is to find out if there is a wage gap between employees doing comparable work.
 You must document this process and follow specific legal rules.

 Important!
 The rules are different depending on how many employees you have.
-To know which rules apply to you, see the CNESST’s website.
+To know which rules apply to you, see the CNESST’s website (French only).